Bus Discipline Procedures

 First: Inappropriate behavior can result in safety hazards not only for the individual student but also for other students on the bus;

 Second: Socially unacceptable behavior can infringe on the rights of other individuals.
 These Bus Discipline Procedures have been developed with these two purposes in mind.

 The Lower Merion School District Transportation Department meets with all students by grade level, in September.
 All students receive a Student Bus Contract.
 Students are not permitted to leave school (ex: to visit a friend or go to a store) and return to take a late bus home.

-BUS CONDUCT FORMS will be submitted to principals in regard to the misconduct of those pupils who may be deprived of transportation, depending upon the infraction.
+Bus Behavioral referrals will be submitted to principals in regard to the misconduct of those pupils who may be deprived of transportation, depending upon the infraction.
 It should be noted that these bus discipline procedures also apply to behavior at the bus stop area.
 Students should wait for the bus in a safe area, well off the roadway.
 Littering, “rough housing,” throwing things or damaging property are unacceptable behaviors.
 When exiting the bus to cross the street, students should cross only in front of the bus, making eye contact with the driver before proceeding.
 Students should NEVER cross in rear of bus.

 In cases of criminal activity or serious safety concerns, the administrator in charge may suspend a student from bus privileges immediately.

 It must be understood that these bus discipline procedures do not prevent the school from using the school’s discipline code and/or pressing civil or criminal charges in the appropriate court.
 Guidelines for enforcement will be handled by administrative procedures at each level.

 Definitions of typical infractions are listed below.
 Offenses listed are typical and representative but, by no means, comprise a complete list.

 - Littering on the bus.